Robber targets Fifth Third Bank in Fairfield Twp.

 A robber targeted a Fifth Third Bank branch Wednesday in Fairfield Twp.

-The robbery happened around 4:25 p.m. at the Fifth Third Bank at 3131 Princeton Road, according to a release from the Fairfield Township Police Department.
+The robbery happened around 4:25 p.m. at the bank at 3131 Princeton Road, according to a release from the Fairfield Township Police Department.

 The bank robber is described as a man who stands about 5 feet, 5 inches who was wearing all dark clothing, a mask and ballcap.